 Now, the look of product photography is changing.
-Flat lay photography has been one of the biggest 2020 photography trends across the board and has quickly been snapped up by a wide range of e-commerce sites and businesses for its immediate appeal and distinct look.
+Flat lay photography has been one of the biggest 2024 photography trends across the board and has quickly been snapped up by a wide range of eCommerce sites and businesses for its immediate appeal and distinct look.

 Now, the look of product photography is changing.
-Flat lay photography has been one of the biggest 2020 photography trends across the board and has quickly been snapped up by a wide range of eCommerce sites and businesses for its immediate appeal and distinct look.
-Here, we’re going to take a look at what flat lay photography is, why it’s become so big in ecommerce and a few flat lay photography tips to help you make use of this new mainstay in the visual landscape of the virtual storefront.
+Flat lay photography is still one of the biggest 2024 photography trends across the board and has quickly been snapped up by a wide range of eCommerce sites and businesses for its immediate appeal and distinct look.
+Here, we’re going to take a look at what flat lay photography is, why it’s become so big in eCommerce and a few flat lay photography tips to help you make use of this new mainstay in the visual landscape of the virtual storefront.

 What is “Flat Lay”?